DustCar/Unreal-Gaming-Programming-Notes/README.md

 - This function returns a variable of type _T_ so make sure to assign a variable (local/global) so that you can do something with the spawned actor.

 Once set up, make sure to open the BP of the class that is spawning the actor and assign the **BLUEPRINT** version of the actor to the main BP, not the actual class.

+### Actor Ownership
+Actors actually do **NOT** have a hierarchy between each other like the Scene Components do.
+Instead they have an Ownership dynamic in which an Actor can own another and that can affect how certain events can turn out (i.e. who damages what, whose inventory to focus on).
+This is especially true for Delegate Events like _OnTakeAnyDamage()_.

 ## Interacting with World Editor components in C++
 Don't know yet if that's a good name for this section but I'll roll with it until I find a better name (07/05/24)